Mando75/huffmanjs/README.md

 I just wanted to have fun with some data structures, and building a proper Huffman coding implementation seemed fun.
 I want to be able to make this general purpose, but we'll see how it goes.

+I woud not advise using this in any serious project!